Last Updated on

 12. Kidney Beans and Kidneys

 What’s in a name, you ask?
-Quite a lot it seems!
+Quite a lot, it seems!
 Our favourite red kidneys beans are shaped like human kidneys because they actually help maintain kidney function!
-This is because they contain molybdenum which helps your body to detoxify.
-Why not try out this delectable Red Kidney Bean Dhokla With Paneer – a recipe by our Mommy Chef that tastes as divine as it sounds!
+This is because they contain molybdenum, which helps your body to detoxify.
+Why not try out a delectable Red Kidney Bean Dhokla With Paneer – a recipe that tastes as divine as it sounds!

 Fascinating, isn’t it?
 The cue to the goodness of different foods lies right within nature!
-Now all you have to do is print out this page, whip up the corresponding recipes, add a big dollop of Mamma’s special brand of love, and bingo.
-We guarantee you will have a fruit anf veggies lover at home!
+Now all you have to do is whip up some delicious recipes, add a big dollop of Mamma’s special brand of love, and bingo.
+We guarantee you will have a fruit and veggies’ lover at home!